sharmaeklavya2/blog-source/content/posts/juggling-theory-orig.md

     <figcaption>Cascade</figcaption>
 </figure>

-Firstly, note that all throws are identical.
+First, note that all throws are identical.
 So all throws have the same throw-order.

 Suppose the blue ball is thrown at time $t$.